 A quick look at the Si style

-Traits associated with this personality: Collaborative, well-liked, people-connector, conflict-averse, team-spirited, looks out for others, cheerful, positive, encouraging, upbeat, over-extended, approachable, generous
+Traits associated with this personality: Collaborative, well-liked, people-connector, conflict-averse, team-spirited, welcoming, cheerful, positive, encouraging, upbeat, over-extended, approachable, generous, compassionate, warm-hearted

 Goals: Acceptance, close relationships